Prashanth-000/Prashanth-000/README.md

 🎓 I'm a final-year engineering student passionate about**Artificial Intelligence** **Full-Stack Development** and **Machine Learning**.
 💡 I love building projects that combine creativity with real-world problem-solving.
 🌱 Currently learning more about deep learning, NLP, and model deployment.
-🤝 I'm open to collaboration on AI/ML, Python-based tools, and anything innovative!
+🎢 Want to see what i did to DSA!!!-->[LeetCode] https://leetcode.com 🤝 I'm open to collaboration on AI/ML, Python-based tools, and anything innovative!
-📫 Reach me at: prashanthkulal2589@gmail.com or connect on [LinkedIn] https://www.linkedin.com/in/prash-x/
-😄 Pronouns: He/Him
+📫 Reach me at: prashanthkulal2589@gmail.com or connect on [LinkedIn] https://www.linkedin.com/in/prash-x/ 😄 Pronouns: He/Him
 ⚡ Fun fact: I debug better after midnight.